gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-getting-started-with-ci-cd-for-jira-gij-cloud.md

 ## Associating issues

 A build is automatically linked to a Jira issue if one of the build's commits includes the Jira issue key in its commit message.
 A deployment to an environment, such as production or testing, is linked if a commit that is associated with the deployment contains the Jira issue key in its commit message.

 &nbsp;

+## Does this extension support sending build/deployment information via webhook?

+CI/CD for Jira Cloud does not currently support sending build/deployment information via webhook event.
+Furthermore, if you are using webhook indexing, CI/CD information is not supported.

+CI/CD indexing only happens during regular scheduled indexes, and cannot be triggered via indexing triggers.
+This can vary a little bit based on what service is being used and the way that the pipelines are configured.

+&nbsp;